SimpleLab-Inc/wsb/src/transformers/README.md

 ### State water service boundary transformers
 _________________

 Each state water system boundary transformer includes basic steps of cleaning excess white space, generating geospatial information about the area and radius of a service area, and creating a standard schema.
-The output of each state WSB transformer is a geojson file in a folder labeled with the two-letter state abbreviation in lowercase, and the folder is in the staging directory specified by the environment variable `WSB_STAGING_PATH`.
-This geojson filename has the format `%_wsb_labeled.geojson`, where % is the state's two-letter abbreviation in lowercase.
+The output of each state WSB transformer is a geopackage file in the staging directory specified by the environment variable `WSB_STAGING_PATH`.
+This file has the format `wsb_labeled_{state}.gpkg`, where {state} is the state's two-letter abbreviation in lowercase.

 #### Schema